verrazzano/docs/content/en/docs/guides/migrate/integrate/nginx/_index.md

 ## Network Policies
 NetworkPolicies let you specify how a pod is allowed to communicate with various network entities in a cluster.
 NetworkPolicies increase the security posture of the cluster by limiting network traffic and preventing unwanted network communication.
 NetworkPolicy resources affect layer 4 connections (TCP, UDP, and optionally SCTP).
 The cluster must be running a Container Network Interface (CNI) plug-in that enforces NetworkPolicies.

-As an example, run the following command to apply NetworkPolicy resources to only allow ingress to port 443 from all of the namespaces.

-Assuming the Prometheus instance is installed using the Prometheus operator in the namespace `monitoring` with the label `myapp.io/namespace=monitoring`, the network policy allows ingress to port 10254 from Prometheus to scrape metrics.
+Verrazzano creates the following NetworkPolicy resource to only allow ingress to port 443 from all of the namespaces, and an ingress to port 10254 from Prometheus to scrape metrics.
+The manifest below assumes the Prometheus instance is installed using the Prometheus operator in the namespace `monitoring` with the label `myapp.io/namespace=monitoring`.

 {{< clipboard >}}
 <div class="highlight">